-Having the opportunity to get linked up, as a typical corporate guy, this means I may be the winning candidate for the next job.
+Having the opportunity to get linked up, as a corporate guy, this may mean I can be the next potential candidate for a new job.

-When I mention “Recruiters”, they are your next door friendly and professional people whom worked in global Executive Search companies or a boutique firm with less than 5 people that focus on a specific industry vertical (e.g. aviation, property, consumer goods, energy, cloud & tech etc.)
+By the way, when I mention “Recruiters”, they are your next door friendly and professional people whom worked in recruitment companies or a boutique firm with less than 10 people.

 So, imagine my delight.
 This is how I feel in the beginning.
 Not sure for you my friend but boy, I am thrilled to get this.

-So, let me be the “devil’s advocate” to list down 6 types of Recruiters to watch out:
+So, after talking to a number of the HeadHunters - let me be the bad guy to list down 6 types of Recruiters that you should strike off:

-Recruiters who send three to four liners, expecting you to be interested
+Recruiters who send three to four liners, expecting you to express interest in the job

 This can be the second group which I think ruin their initial reputation.

 While respecting their client confidentiality (i.e. not revealing the name of the company), the Recruiter sends you three to four lines of the job description and expect you to be interested.